krisgutta/marketplace/addons/recording-analysis/node/README.md

 ## Security & Privacy Requirements

-It is important to secure communication between Twilio and partners, for both Twilio's security as well as the partners.
-Because partners are opening up an HTTP endpoint to the public internet, all efforts should be made to make certain that endpoint does not expose the partner to fraud or attack.
+It is important to secure communication between Twilio and your api.
+Because you are opening up an HTTP endpoint to the public internet, all efforts should be made to make certain that endpoint does not expose you to fraud or attack.
 To ensure this, a number of mechanisms will be in place

 1. Twilio only supports HTTPS/TLSv1.2.
 2. To help mitigate any DDOS attack exposure, Twilio requests can be setup to only come from specific IPs.
-Twilio will contact partners before adding any IPs to this range.
+Twilio will contact you before adding any IPs to this range.
 If you require such a setup, let us know.
 The default behavior is that they will not come from specific IPs.

 	>174.129.222.33